 Marine Animals That Transform from Juvenile to Adult

-Sometimes, when you see a juvenile marine animal while diving, it’s obvious what animal it is, and what it will grow into.
+Sometimes, when you see a juvenile marine animal while diving in Cozumel, it’s obvious what animal it is, and what it will grow into.

 In other words, many juveniles look very similar to their adult counterparts.